dball/paginated_table/README.md

           table.column :qty, :title => 'Quantity'
         end %>

-The `div.paginated_table` element on the page will be updated for successful AJAX responses.

 The table DSL provides a column method by which you describe the table.
 The column calls correspond to columns in the rendered table.
 Columns with no block send their name to the records to get their cell values, while